 Use the great education you already have available to generate new leads for your business.
-With a tool like Autoresponder from Constant Contact, you can setup a series of automated emails to automatically deliver your education to people who sign up.
-This is a simple way to setup a training course that current and potential customers can benefit from.
+With a tool like Constant Contact’s email marketing automation, you can set up a series of automated emails to automatically deliver your education to people who sign up.
+This is a simple way to set up a training course that current and potential customers can benefit from.

 Raffle off a prize your customers will love and collect email addresses in the process.